-In 1977, Jonestown had 50 residents, and in 1978, after Jones decided to move to the compound himself (following a harsh critique of his congregation in the New West).
-He encouraged many of his followers to come with him, and the population ballooned to over 900.
-They expected to find for themselves a tropical paradise - but it would be only a matter of months before the majority of them were dead.
+In 1977, Jonestown had 50 residents, and in 1978, Jones decided to move to the compound himself following a harsh critique of his congregation in the New West.
+He encouraged many of his followers to come with him, promising a "tropical paradise."
+The population ballooned to over 900.

-On November 17, 1978, California Congressman Leo Ryan made a trip out to Jonestown to follow up on rumors of abusive behavior.
-During his visit, many of the residents wanted to leave with Ryan, so the next day, several of them joined him on the local airstrip hoping to return to the United States.
-However, once on the airstrip, Temple security guards opened fire on the group.
+On November 17, 1978, California Congressman Leo Ryan made a trip out to Jonestown to follow up on rumors that residents were being mistreated.
+During his visit, many of the residents wanted to leave with Ryan, and the next day, several of them joined him on the local airstrip hoping to return to the United States.
+As they prepared to leave, Temple security guards opened fire on the group.

-Teri Buford O'Shea, who left Jonestown three weeks before the mass suicide took place, told The Atlantic that the main warning sign that her life was in danger was the revolutionary suicide practices that Jim Jones referred to as "White Nights."
+Teri Buford O'Shea, who left Jonestown three weeks before the tragic event took place, told The Atlantic that the main warning sign that her life was in danger was the collective destruction practices Jones referred to as "White Nights."
+O'Shea described how: